jbrisbin/vcloud/README.markdown

 The property "instance.id" in this example should be unique throughout the cloud.
 How you get a a cloud-unique name depends on your setup.
 I use convention over configuration, so I concatenate the external IP address with an instance id that's unique to that machine.
+An example would be "vm_172_23_10_13.TC1".

 ### NEW: